 Wood is committed to the principles of openness and transparency in its approach to dealing with tax authorities wherever we operate around the world.
-All dealings with the tax authorities and other relevant bodies will be conducted in a collaborative, courteous and timely manner.
-The aim would be to strive for early agreement on disputed matters, and to achieve certainty wherever possible.
+All dealings with the tax authorities and other relevant bodies will be conducted in a collaborative, courteous and timely manner providing accurate information in correspondence and returns.
+Where possible, we will discuss tax planning, strategy, risks and significant transactions and strive for early agreement on disputed matters, and to achieve certainty wherever possible.